Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 go back to top..

-Checking it over
+Checking it over.

 Rusty Austin A40

-Before delving in to the nitty gritty, its often worth walking around the car and looking at how it sits - is there any sagging, which may at least suggest tired suspension or at worst a corroded chassis? do the panel gaps line up nicely? if they don't the car may have had a prang and if so, how well was the repair work done?
+Before delving into the nitty gritty, it's often worth walking around the car and looking at how it sits - is there any sagging, which may suggest tired suspension or possibly a corroded chassis? do the panel gaps line up nicely? if they don't the car may have had a prang and if so, how well was the repair work done?
 A good way to judge how well a car has been looked after is to open the doors, boot, and bonnet and see how clean the shut areas are.
 If the bits that don't get cleaned by a quick wipe over with a damp sponge are still grimy, maybe other things have been skimped also?
 Do all the tyres match, and are they all of the same type?
 Does the paintwork look in good order, or do the shades vary around the car.
 Parking a car under a yellow street light during darkness is an excellent way of assessing this, as it highlights any imperfections that there are in the body as a whole.

 Test run

-Don't forget to take the car for a drive either!
+Don't forget to take the car for a drive either.
 Look out for a lazy clutch, leading to graunched gearchanges, which in the worst cases may well slip and not fully engage drive to the driven wheels.
-Does the car drive straight, or have a tendency to dive for the kerb? use the brakes as intended - do they pull the car up good and straight, or does the merest hint of braking pitch the car into the nearest hedge?
+Does the car drive straight, or have a tendency to dive for the kerb? use the brakes as intended - do they pull the car up good and straight, or does the merest hint of braking pitch the car into the nearest kerb?
 Wiggle the steering wheel and feel for any clonks - wear in suspension may or may not be pricey/difficult to fix, so keep your eyes and ears open.
 A bit of play in the steering of a car fitted with a steering box, such as a 103E Ford Pop, may well be eradicated with a spot of adjustment to the steering box, but on a car fitted with rack and pinion steering such as on a Triumph Vitesse, there may be play in the rack (or its mounts - often susceptible to engine oil) which will need investigation.

-Hopefully this list of potential woes will have given you an insight into some of the things to check over when viewing a prospective classic machine.
+Hopefully this list of potential woes will have given you an insight into some of the things to check over when viewing a prospective buy.
 To cover everything would take more bandwidth than my website provider could manage, but follow the above advice and, where possible, seek the opinion of someone who knows the model inside out, and you'll be a good way down the road to not being saddled with a wreck.
 There is no better way of protecting yourself than read up everything you can about your favourite model, and engage in conversation with proud owners at a local classic car show, most of whom are only too willing to discuss the good and not-so-good points of their own model of car.

 Another point to consider is originality.
 The car you are looking at may have been around for 30+ years, and the chances of it still being in 100% original state are slim.
 Service items such as brake shoes, batteries, tyres, clutches and the like are fair game for replacement over the years, and classic car fans don't worry about this unduly.